-This Appendix is intended to provide guidelines regarding the applicable procedures, processes and documentation required for requesting, evaluating and obtaining new or revised point-of-access approvals on limited access roadways.
+This Appendix is intended to provide guidelines regarding the applicable procedures, processes, and documentation required for requesting, evaluating and obtaining new or revised Point of Access (POA) approvals on limited access roadways.

-Requests for new or revised point(s)-of-access to limited access roadways greatly concern PennDOT and the FHWA.
-A point-of-access is any interchange, ramp or locked gate that provides access between a limited access roadway and a non-limited access roadway including local road systems or between two intersecting limited access roadways.
-New points-of-access, excluding locked gate access, should be consistent with sensible growth of the transportation system as part of sound access management and land use practices including encouraging economic development and/or relieving congestion on a local road system.
-However, the public and local interests in a new point-of-access must be evaluated in consideration of potential adverse impact on the existing limited access roadway.
+New or revised POAs have the potential to affect the integrity, safety, and operations of the Interstate highway system and other limited access highways.
+FHWA is the approval authority for POAs involving the Interstate system.
+PennDOT is the approval authority for other limited access highway facilities in Pennsylvania.
+A POA is any interchange, ramp or locked gate that provides access between a limited access roadway and a non-limited access roadway including local road systems or between two intersecting limited access roadways.
+New POAs, excluding locked gate access, should be consistent with sensible growth of the transportation system and/or relieving congestion.
+However, interests in a new POA must be evaluated in consideration of potential adverse impact on the existing limited access roadway.